godwokenrises/godwoken-doc/versioned_docs/version-1.1(WIP)/godwokenbridge.md

 **Note:** A deposit requires at least 400 CKBs and a withdrawal requires at least 650 CKBs.

-For more information about the concepts of Godwoken and CKB, refer to [Nervos CKB](https://docs.nervos.org/docs/basics/introduction) and [Godwoken](https://docs.godwoken.io).
+For more information about the concepts of CKB, refer to [Nervos CKB](https://docs.nervos.org/docs/basics/introduction).

 ## Deposit CKB from Layer 1 to MetaMask